virtualzx-nad/surfgen/README.md

 If you cannot file a working binary or library, it will only take you a few minutes to build them from source code, located in `source` directory.
 See the following sections for compilation guides.

+* Stacksize

+Please set stacksize to unlimited to allow execution for larger systems.

 Compiling the Fitting Program
 -----------------------------